 15 km to the north.

 Before you head out, make sure to read the

 The marker indicates the location of the area where I swam at the lake.

 Change of Conditions:

-It's official: Hazelwood Power Station will begin shutting down in March 2017.
+It's official: Hazelwood Power Station began shutting down in March 2017.
 The future of the pondage

 is unclear, but early indications are that the mine void itself might be turned into a recreational lake.
 It is unknown

 whether this will involve swimming, or just passive recreation.